ChainAgnostic/namespaces/aleo/caip2.md

 ## Rationale

 The namespace `aleo` refers to the Aleo Network Layer 1 blockchain.

-To date, Aleo consists of a single network: a testnet network (Testnet).

 An identifier for a Aleo chain consists of the namespace prefix "aleo:" followed by the chain id.